Ziwi01/proveasio/README.md

 ### Puppet

-`Puppet` and `puppet-lint` gems are installed on all configured rubys (>= 2.5).
+`Puppet` and `puppet-lint` gems are installed on all configured rubys.
 Also, latest [PDK](https://puppet.com/try-puppet/puppet-development-kit/) is available.

 There is Puppet LSP (language server protocol) called [Puppet Editor Services](https://github.com/puppetlabs/puppet-editor-services) installed in `~/.lsp/puppet-editor-services`.

+**NOTE:** By default, Puppet gets installed in version 5.5.22 **for all rubies**.
+If you choose to install latest puppet, there might be some dependencies errors for lower ruby versions (for example 2.4.10).
+If you don't want to install Puppet for all rubies, set `puppet_rubies` in `ansible/roles/dev/vars/main.yml` to an array with rubies names.

 <details>
 <summary><b>Example:</b> Puppet autocompletion/LSP</summary>
 @TODO: Add working Puppet LSP autocompletion/goto defition videos
 </details>

-**NOTE:** During ansible run with default setup there could will be some ignored errors during Puppet gems installation - this is because older rubies (like 2.4.10 which I use) don't have some of the dependencies.
-You can saely ignore those messages, or if you don't like them, either remove ruby 2.4.10 from installation list, or disable Puppet installation at all.

 #### Ansible